Dwarfobserver/cpp-sandbox/README.md

  - block_allocator : A fast allocator for one object at a time of a fixed class.
 Need to accept other classes with acceptable alignment and size constraints.

+ - compact_map : A map stored in continuous memory (built on std::vector). std::bad_alloc in release mode.

  - eval : A function which compile and launch a process with the source code given.
 This is not cross-platform nor efficient, it does not have interoperability with another (or the current) process, and it's steps cannot be separated.

+ - thread_pool : A thread pool which can executes given tasks. orking, but miss some functionnalities.